kksgandhi/personal_site/books I should read.md

 # Sci-Fi

- - This is how you lose the time war (Sydney recommends)
  - Artemis by Andy Weir
  - What moves the dead (Tori recommends, horror)
  - Broken Earth Trilogy (Nathan)